5 lats coin: Modern usage

 The image of the maiden featured on the reverse of the coin was used in the design of the modern Ls 500 banknote.
 It is also used as a watermark for all lats banknotes.

 Commemorative

-The Bank of Latvia has issued two collector coins featuring the imagery of the 𝓛𝓈 5 coin.
+The Bank of Latvia has issued two collector coins featuring the imagery of the ℒ︁𝓈 5 coin.
 The first was struck in 2003 as part of the international series The Smallest Gold Coins of the World.
 The second was struck in 2012 to commemorate the 90th anniversary of the bank.
 The Bank of Latvia worked with the British Royal Mint, which minted the original coins, to recreate the coin using electrotypes used in minting the original coins.

 Latvian Euro coins

 In 2004, after a nationwide idea contest, the design was selected for the national side of Latvian Euro coins, and approved as a design for both the 1 and 2 Euro coins issued by Latvia.
 The edge of the 2 Euro coin features an inscription similar to the one on the edge of the 5 lats coin.